bjuncek/bjuncek.github.io/_posts/2019-01-07-tales_of_a_rental.md

 ---
-title: "tales of a rental: headrest"
+title: "Tales of a rental: headrest"
 tags: [ TIL, misc]
 ---